 Healthy Chewy Granola Bars

 Healthy Chewy Granola Bars made with 6 simple ingredients!
-These granola bars are so easy to make, delicious and chewy, and perfect for breakfast on-the-go or a healthy snack.
+These granola bars are only 106 calories per bar, are delicious and chewy, and perfect for breakfast on-the-go or a healthy snack.

 No bake, no hassle, chewy granola bars made with 6 healthy ingredients.
 So delicious, peanut buttery, and are so easy to make for breakfast, snack, or hey – even a healthy dessert.
 These bars are made with all plant-based ingredients, so they are vegan friendly as well.